gxrret/Epic-Bot/README.md

 # Epic-Bot
-Written in Python 3.7, this reddit bot will reply to any comment found that has specific text in the comment body.
+Written in Python 3.7 and using PRAW, this reddit bot will reply to any comment found that has specific text in the comment body.

 Replace placeholders with your own.

+# Configuration
+Create config.py file and import it with the following criteria:
+  1. client_id
+  2. client_secret
+  3. username
+  4. password

+# Setup
+To create this, you must create a Reddit app inside your preferences on your Reddit account. https://www.reddit.com/prefs/apps/

+# Documentation
+For more information, adhere to the PRAW documentation https://praw.readthedocs.io/en/latest/index.html